Welcome to Excel Easy

 16 Countif: The powerful COUNTIF function in Excel counts cells based on one criteria.
 This page contains many easy to follow COUNTIF examples.

 17 Budget: This example shows you how to create a budget in Excel.
-Follow our step-by-step guide and take control of your finances.
+Follow this step-by-step guide and take control of your finances.

 18 Line Chart: Line charts are used to display trends over time.
 Use a line chart if you have text labels, dates or a few numeric labels on the horizontal axis.